 MatchPint is a game-changer.
 A website and app, the service has revolutionised the way you meet up with friends and watch sports games in your local by telling you exactly which pubs are showing which matches.

-It’s a saving grace for those of us who’ve before found ourselves pub-hopping until we find a screen showing the game we’re after, and allows punters to head out without fear that they’ll miss the match and have to scarper home to catch the second half — where’s there is considerably less atmosphere and no beer on tap.
+It’s a saving grace for those of us who’ve found ourselves pub-hopping until we find a screen showing the game we’re after, and allows punters to head out without fear that they’ll miss the match and have to scarper home to catch the second half — where there’s considerably less atmosphere and no beer on tap.

-The app itself was the brainchild of Leo MacLehose and Dom Collingwood, who started the company seven years ago and are now running campaigns with some of the biggest names in the drinks industry.
+The app itself was the brainchild of Leo MacLehose and Dom Collingwood, who started the company back in 2012 and are now running campaigns with some of the biggest names in the drinks industry.
 So where did the idea first come from?
 And what does it take to work with huge companies successfully?

-Where did the idea for MatchPint initially come from?
+Where did the idea for MatchPint come from?

 “Necessity really,” says MacLehose.
 “During my gap year I often found myself searching for bars to watch the games that were on, but had very little luck.
 While I was at university, one of the modules was to write a business plan and so I started working on MatchPint then.
 It’s probably one of the longest overdue pieces of coursework ever!